magicmq/pyspigot-documentation/configuration.md

 # Configuration Files

 With PySpigot, your scripts can load, access, and save to configuration files.
-All configuration files that scripts access using the config manager are automatically stored in the `config` folder located within PySpigot\'s plugin folder.
+All configuration files that scripts access using the config manager are automatically stored in the `config` folder located within PySpigot's plugin folder.

 See the [General Information](writingscripts#pyspigot39s-managers) page for instructions on how to import the config manager into your script.

 This is not a comprehensive guide to working with config files.
-For more complete documentation on available methods/functions, see the Javadocs: <https://hub.spigotmc.org/javadocs/spigot/org/bukkit/configuration/MemorySection.html>.
+For more complete documentation on available methods/functions, see the [Javadocs](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/configuration/MemorySection.html).
 All methods listed here can be called from within your script.

 # Config Manager Usage